 Yesterday, I wrote a post about some implications of Advent on sex.
 And, of course, I stressed the goodness and beauty and transcendance of that act as God intended it.

-And it was one of my least read posts in a long time.
+And it was one of my least read posts in a long time (as an update, interestingly, this is to date one of my most-read posts of all time!).
 I’m wondering if people are tired of hearing Christians talk about sex ad nauseam.

 It is my humble opinion that the American Church right now is currently obsessed with sex.
 Well, to be fair, it’s always been obsessed with it; but now, it seems, the obsession is with “taking it back” and yelling and screaming about how Christians are just as sex-crazed, sex-eager, and sexually exciting as the most ardent secular hedonist.